NREL/rex/examples/NREL_Data/README.rst

 - Each file has a top level attribute named ``version`` that defines the model version.
 In the example above this attribute would have a value of ``v4.0.0``.
 This is the version that is included in the files users will download.
-- Each file includes 2 specific datasets that are tied to The API functionality.
+- Each file includes 2 or 3 specific datasets that are tied to The API functionality.
 They are:

   - ``meta`` which contains a table of location specific metadata for each pixel/point/grid-cell of data.
 There are a few required metadata values, and no limit to additional metadata that can be